anchore/grype/DEVELOPING.md

 This depends on Docker and Docker Compose

-1. run `docker-compose build grype` to build the local development container
+1. run `docker-compose build griffon` to build the local development container
-2. run `docker-compose run --rm grype bash` to enter into the container with all the bootstrapped dependencies installed.
+2. run `docker-compose run --rm griffon bash` to enter into the container with all the bootstrapped dependencies installed.
 3. run `make` to verify everything is installed and working properly

 ## Relationship to Syft